Trump blasts LeBron James after NBA star says he's 'trying to divide us'

 “Lebron James was just interviewed by the dumbest man on television, Don Lemon.
 He made Lebron look smart, which isn’t easy to do.
 I like Mike!”
 Trump wrote on Twitter late Friday, an apparent reference to Chicago Bulls legend Michael Jordan.

-James told CNN earlier this week that he would “never” sit across from Trump, but would sit down with former President Barack Obama.
+"I support L.J.," Jordan told NBC News through his spokesperson.
+"He's doing an amazing job for his community."

-Asked what he would say to Trump if he was sat across from him, James replied: “I would never sit across from him.”
+Asked what he would say to Trump if he was sat across from him, James to CNN earlier this week: “I would never sit across from him.”
+He said he would be open to meeting with former President Barack Obama, however.

 James also denied having any political aspirations of his own, until Trump was mentioned as a possible opponent.